|

 automatically, but some were designed to anchor the ship

 to port.
-The docking collar ripped off and swayed beside the
+The docking collar ripped off and dragged aside the

 Vejhonian cruiser until it was jettisoned in the approach buffer.